rajexcited/personal-finance-backend-aws/.github/ISSUE_TEMPLATE/1_bug_report.md

 ## Describe the Bug

-_(A clear and concise description of what the bug is.)_
+> **Note:** _A clear and concise description of what the bug is._

 ## Calling API Details

-_(Provide Api details in following format. the Api 1 template section can be repeated if there are multiple apis or variations.
-Change the name of "Api 1" to appropriately)_
+> **Note:** _Provide Api details in following format. the Api 1 template section can be repeated if there are multiple apis or variations.
+Change the name of "Api 1" to appropriately_

 ### Api 1